wixplosives/stylable.io/docs/guides/handbook/namespace.md

 }
 ```

 Notice that in this case, we are mapping our `okButton` class to a `.myLib__ok` class selector.
-This is because classes can be mapped to any selector, including multiple classes, elements, attributes and other CSS selector parts.
+This is because classes can be mapped to any selector, including multiple classes, elements, attributes, and other CSS selector parts.

 <!-- TODO: expand on -st-global outcomes in the runtime api and link to it here -->

 ## Stylesheet level namespacing

-By default namespace is derived in Stylable using the stylesheet filename, but in some edge cases we might want to override this behavior.
+By default, namespacing is derived in Stylable using the stylesheet filename, but in some edge cases we might want to override this behavior.

 To do so, we can use the `@namespace "OverrideNAMESPACE";` definition.
 [Click here](../../references/namespace.md) to read more about the namespace API.